The origins of the Christian Jubilee

 According to the Christian religion, in fact, in the year of the Jubilee it is possible to ask for a plenary indulgence, that is, the forgiveness of all sins.

-The three conditions, it is specified, "can be fulfilled several days before or after carrying out the prescribed work; however, it is advisable that communion and prayer according to the intentions of the Supreme Pontiff be done on the same day as the work is carried out.”
+The three conditions can be fulfilled several days before or after carrying out the prescribed work; however, it is advisable that communion and prayer according to the intentions of the Supreme Pontiff be done on the same day as the work is carried out.

 To experience and obtain the indulgence, the faithful are called to make a short pilgrimage to the Holy Door, open in every Cathedral or in the churches established by the diocesan Bishop, and in the four Papal Basilicas in Rome, as a sign of the deep desire for true conversion.